Fighting for Virginia’s Small Businesses

 Skill games support small businesses by providing additional revenue to supplement their traditional income base.
 For many businesses, skill games have made it possible to recover from the pandemic and stay afloat in a tough economy.
 Revenue from skill games is used to pay bills, make location updates, provide employee benefits, offer competitive wages, support charitable causes, and more.

-Are these skill games legal in other states?
+Are these skill games regulated in other states?

 Yes.
 In Wyoming, Georgia, and the District of Columbia, skill games are regulated and taxed.
-In Pennsylvania, skill games have been ruled games of predominant skill by numerous Pennsylvania courts.
-That decision was not appealed by Pennsylvania.
+In Pennsylvania, skill games have been ruled games of predominant skill by numerous Pennsylvania courts including the Commonwealth Court of Pennsylvania with statewide jurisdiction.
+In Virginia, legislation to regulate and tax skill games has passed the General Assembly and now awaits the Governor’s signature.

 Do skill games hurt the lottery?